-When much of the world is busy celebrating Christmas, what will you and your Jewish family do?
-How about inviting other Jewish families over for a Chinese potluck meal?
-These kosher Chinese recipes can help you to quickly and easily prepare a kosher Chinese-style meal for your family and friends.
+While much of the world is busy celebrating Christmas, many Jewish families are eating at Chinese restaurants.
+But instead of a quick dinner out, why not invite other Jewish families over for a delicious Chinese meal?
+These kosher Chinese recipes will help you to quickly and easily prepare a kosher Chinese-style meal for your family and friends.

 01 of 08

 This recipe is quite easy if you are used to making soup for your Shabbat dinners.
 The Shabbat before Christmas, freeze 4 to 8 cups (depending on how many guests you are expecting) of your Jewish chicken soup broth to use as the base of egg drop soup.
 Then when Christmas comes, simply defrost the broth, bring to a boil, and slowly add beaten eggs and stir.
 Season the soup and garnish with spring onion.

 Chicken in lettuce cups is not only tasty and fun to eat but is also favored by those who are looking for an alternative to fried Chinese appetizers.
 Ground chicken and vegetables are stir-fried along with garlic and ginger and finished with a sauce rich in umami flavor.
 Diners can then spoon the filling into fresh lettuce leaves to eat "taco-style."

 Szechuan cuisine has made its way onto mainstream Chinese restaurant menus and is also simple enough to make at home.
 Kung pao is a popular preparation, often made with chicken or shrimp.
 But by swapping in tofu, this dish is ideal for vegetarians; it is also vegan, making it kosher to serve with meat dishes.
 Chock-full of vegetables and a delicious sauce, this stir-fry is a colorful and healthy addition to the menu.